Marcus-idk/market-sentiment-research/docs/Roadmap.md

   - Fetch social sentiment:
     - Reddit social: per-symbol timestamp cursors via `WatermarkEngine`; bootstrap runs use a wider `time_filter` and lookback window, incremental runs use a narrower `time_filter` with overlap, and each symbol fetches posts and top comments from `stocks+investing+wallstreetbets`.
   - Fetch prices:
-    - Finnhub prices: calls `/quote` per symbol, normalizes timestamps to UTC, and classifies each observation into `PRE`, `REG`, `POST`, or `CLOSED` using ET trading hours and the NYSE calendar.
+    - Finnhub prices: calls `/quote` per symbol, normalizes timestamps to UTC, and classifies each observation into `PRE`, `REG`, `POST`, or `CLOSED` using ET market hours and the NYSE calendar.
   - Store results and run stub analysis:
     - News, social, and price fetches are aggregated per provider; individual provider failures are logged and counted but do not stop other providers.
     - News: a simple importance stub sets `is_important=True` on all news entries; storage keeps one row per article URL and per-symbol links with their importance flags.